As Carly sat at the kitchen table staring at her husband Frank with resentment, she wondered how things would ever be right in their marriage again.

 She told him how she loved him and missed him even when he was there.
 She invited him to talk about how they could share some of the chores around the house and have fun together again.

-She listened to him without making him wrong and he saw something different in her–something that made him not get defensive but open more to what she was saying.
+Something that made him not get defensive but open more to what she was saying.

 4. Focus on what’s going right and what seems to be shifting and changing for the better.

-We know, it’s not often as simple as “just let it go,” but when you start focusing on even small moments of connection, you do start to not believe resentful thoughts when they come up.
+We know, it’s not as simple as “just let it go,” but when you start focusing on even small moments of connection, you do start to not believe resentful thoughts when they come up.